vikingeducation/pairing_checkin/README.md

 ljrngelr - A
 The sun is shining!  (that's bright) -- Driver Erik

+Sample run of pair programming - WIll Whitworth - 8-3-17

 The sample repo to be used for our pairing checkin